vibe-code-inc/pm-board-experiment/src/features/project_board/task_column.specs.md

 - Provide empty state messaging when there are no tasks
 - Support receiving dropped tasks from other columns
 - Support receiving dropped tasks for reordering within the column
-- Provide visual feedback when a task is being dragged over the column
+- Provide visual feedback when a task is being dragged over the column (vivid blue border)
-- Display drop placeholders in the appropriate position between tasks
+- Display drop placeholders in the appropriate position between tasks with dimensions matching the dragged card
 - Support scrolling independently when containing many tasks
+- Handle touch events for mobile device support

 ## Technical Requirements
 - Implement component using React and TypeScript